bantabanta/legerelibrum/README.md

 ## Getting Started

-This project requires Node.js; if you do not have it installed on your machine you can find it [here](https://nodejs.org/en/).
+This project requires Node.js.
+If you do not have it installed on your machine you can find it [here](https://nodejs.org/en/).

 ### Dependencies and Usage